 Note that it has both MIDI In and Out, so that it can be used for other applications as well (just add new software, and maybe other input and output devices, even though a remote could be used for more applications than controlling a sequencer; more about that below).
 MIDI In is currently cut, to avoid conflict with programming the MCU (same serial port).
 I’ll add a switch for that later.

-The above video is not narrated and remarkably crappy, but it shows the following:
+The above video (that’s now gone; sorry) is not narrated and remarkably crappy, but it shows the following:

 - The IR remote (the smallest I could find), where I have mapped (from top to bottom): Start, Tempo up, Tempo down, Continue, Song Select down, Song Select up, Stop.
 Hence, the basics for controlling a sequencer.